 The proposed bill, known as the Glucagon for Schools Act, aims to enhance the management of diabetes in schools by allowing for the prescription and administration of undesignated glucagon.
-It permits licensed healthcare providers to prescribe glucagon in the name of a school district or school, enabling schools to maintain a supply of this medication for emergencies.
-Trained school personnel are authorized to administer glucagon if a student's prescribed glucagon is unavailable or expired.
-The bill also provides legal protections for healthcare professionals and school personnel against liability when administering glucagon in good faith during emergencies.
+It permits licensed health care providers to prescribe glucagon in the name of a school district or school, enabling schools to maintain a supply of this medication for emergencies.
+Trained school personnel are authorized to administer glucagon if a student's prescribed glucagon is unavailable or has expired.
+The bill also provides legal protections for health professionals and school personnel against liability when administering glucagon in good faith during emergencies.

 Statutes affected: